 Christopher Hopkins (Associate Professor, Music & Theatre) is a composer whose creative scholarship includes electroacoustic music, musical applications of virtual reality environments, and composition using dialectics of historical musical styles.
-His compositions have been performed at major festivals in Basel, Grenoble, Hong Kong, Honolulu, Melbourne, New York, Tanglewood, Toronto, Vienna, and Zürich, and from concert stages in Belgium, the Netherlands, Switzerland, and the United Kingdom.
+His compositions have been performed at major festivals in Athens, Basel, Grenoble, Hong Kong, Honolulu, Melbourne, New York, Tanglewood, Toronto, Vienna, and Zürich, and from concert stages in Belgium, the Netherlands, Switzerland, and the United Kingdom.
 Media broadcasts have including the Australian Broadcasting Corporation, Canadian Broadcasting Corporation, Östereichischer Rundfunk, Radio Canada, WNYC, and Public Radio International.
 He works are recorded on the Innova and SEAMUS CD labels.
 Hopkins is also an avid performer of Renaissance and Baroque music, specializing in viola da gamba.

 Hopkins received his Doctor of Musical Arts from Cornell University, where he worked with renowned composers Karel Husa, Steven Stucky, and Yehudi Wyner.
 His earlier studies included a Master of Music in Composition and Electronic Music from the Cleveland Institute of Music, studying with Donald Erb and Eugene O'Brien.
 Prior to joining ISU in 2004, he was on the faculties of the University of Illinois at Urbana-Champaign, the University of Minnesota-Twin Cities, Syracuse University, and Ithaca College.